SEND Information Report

 When school based strategies and interventions are not accelerating progress at the required rate (a ratio gain of at least 2:1) advice may be sought from other professionals and outside agencies, with parent’s permission.
 These include educational psychologists, occupational therapists, physiotherapists, speech and language therapists and the child and adolescent mental health (CAMHS.)
 As well as the SENCO, Mrs Edwards, our Home School Link Worker, is available to support parents and carers before and after meetings and attending joint meetings at the parent’s request.

-Children identified with special educational needs, with or without an Education, Health and Care plan have a written pupil passport, previously known as an Individual Education Plan, IEP.
+Children identified with special educational needs, with or without an Education Health Care Plan have a written pupil passport.
 The passport identifies the child’s strengths, areas of need, strategies for classroom management and records the interventions / strategies used in the classroom.
 A specific target sheet linked to the teaching and learning of the intervention is also produced.
 At the end of the intervention the targets are evaluated and the success of the intervention reviewed.
 An intervention is deemed successful if the progress ratio is 2:1 but this should also be translated into progress in the classroom.

 There is an allocated governor to meet with the SENCO and monitor the quality and success of SEN interventions and teaching.
-Currently Mr Richard Dickson is the designated governor.
-The SENCo reports to the governors at the School Improvement Committee meeting every term.
+Currently Mrs Rebecca Dugan is the designated governor.
+Information is given to the governors at the School Improvement Committee meeting every term.

 Formal interventions have a time frame, e.g. Precision Teaching takes place daily for six weeks (10 weeks is the maximum recommended time span for an intervention.)
 Interventions can be revisited or repeated but it is important to have time to consolidate learning in between.